ResidentMario/missingno/README.md

 ![alt text][one_hundred]

-Here is the output for a 1000-record sample:

 At a glance, date, time, the distribution of injuries, and the contribution factor of the first vehicle appear to be completely populated, while geographic information seems mostly complete, but spottier.
-The completion sparkgraph at right demonstrates a strong clustering about 23 filled values.
+The completion sparkgraph at right demonstrates a strong clustering about 20 filled values.

 Here's what happens when we throw 1000 records at it: